PX4/PX4-Autopilot/nuttx/configs/ea3131/README.txt

     CONFIG_LPC31_CODESOURCERYL=y  : CodeSourcery under Linux
     CONFIG_LPC31_DEVKITARM=y      : devkitARM under Windows
-    CONFIG_LPC31_BUILDROOT=y      : NuttX buildroot under Linux or Cygwin (default)
+    CONFIG_LPC31_BUILDROOT=y      : NuttX buildroot under Linux or Cygwin (default) CONFIG_ARM_TOOLCHAIN_GNU_EABI : Generic arm-none-eabi toolchain

   If you are not using CONFIG_LPC31_BUILDROOT, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

+  The toolchain may also be set using the mconf utility (make menuconfig) or by passing CONFIG_ARM_TOOLCHAIN=<toolchain> to make, where <toolchain> is one of CODESOURCERYW, CODESOURCERYL, DEVKITARM, BUILDROOT or GNU_EABI as described above.

   NOTE: the CodeSourcery (for Windows), devkitARM, and Raisonance toolchains are Windows native toolchains.
 The CodeSourcey (for Linux) and NuttX buildroot